bentomhall/nih-system/homebrewery/equipment-skills-spells.homebrew.md

 Each legendary effect listed below has one or more tags associated with it, listed after the name in the entry.
 Most of these tags, by themselves, have no effect.
 Other features may interact with them, however.
 An effect with the tag **Concentration** requires concentration as if concentrating on a spell.
 Every effect will either be tagged as **Lesser** or **Greater**.
 Generally, Lesser Legendary effects are suitable for learning by characters of levels 11-15 and Greater Legendary Effects are suitable for learning by characters of levels 16+.
 Some Greater effects are scaled up versions of Lesser ones; there are others that contain entirely new effects.

 For abilities and effects that key off of a spell or ability's cost, Legendary Effects count as spells costing aether equal to 8 + your character level.
-Some legendary effects scale with your level as well--that is called out in the effect description.
+Some legendary effects scale with your level as well as specified in the effect description.

 *Note:* Legendary Effects are **not** spells, but they do follow the general rules for spells as far as cover, needing line of effect (unless they state otherwise), concentration, etc.